-- 8.1 Ministers are required to give careful consideration to meeting recommended candidates before making their final decision in the case of senior appointments. - 8.2 Such meetings are anticipated for appointments such as chairs of public bodies with budgets in excess of £5 million or with remits attracting strong public interest such as a body that is being newly established or that has attracted significant recent controversy. - 8.3 These guidelines do not preclude the appointing Minister from meeting recommended applicants in any other case.
+9.1 Ministers are required to give careful consideration to meeting recommended candidates before making their final decision in the case of senior appointments.

+9.2 Such meetings are anticipated for appointments such as chairs of public bodies with budgets in excess of £5 million or with remits attracting strong public interest such as a body that is being newly established or that has attracted significant recent controversy.

+9.3 These guidelines do not preclude the appointing Minister from meeting recommended applicants in any other case.

-9. Appointment announcements
+10. Appointment announcements

-- 9.1 The Code requires the Scottish Ministers to publicise all appointment decisions.
-In practice, these decisions are always publicised on the pages of the Scottish Government's public appointments website. - 9.2 In the case of senior appointments, such as chairs of public bodies with budgets in excess of £5 million or with remits attracting strong public interest (see 8.2 above), the appointments should also be publicised on the news pages of the Scottish Government's main website. - 9.3 Whilst the Code requires any request for feedback to be made within 2 weeks of being advised that the application was unsuccessful, in extenuating circumstances the Scottish Ministers may extend this to four weeks.
+10.1 The Code requires the Scottish Ministers to publicise all appointment decisions.
+In practice, these decisions are always publicised on the pages of the Scottish Government's public appointments website.
+The anticipated time commitment must be included in the announcement alongside the rate of remuneration.

+10.2 In the case of senior appointments, such as chairs of public bodies with budgets in excess of £5 million or with remits attracting strong public interest (see 8.2 above), the appointments should also be publicised on the news pages of the Scottish Government's main website.

+10.3 Whilst the Code requires any request for feedback to be made within 2 weeks of being advised that the application was unsuccessful, in extenuating circumstances the Scottish Ministers may extend this to four weeks.

-10. Timescales for appointments and reappointments
+11. Timescales for appointments and reappointments